Guseyn/guseyn.com/web-app/md/posts/being-programmer-is-not-enough.md

 ### Implementation

-If you're full stack developer you already have a good knowledge on how to implement something from the scratch.
+If you're full stack developer, you already have a good knowledge on how to implement something from the scratch.
 Try to avoid over engineering and keep it simple.
 I would suggest a really good book on how you can achieve that: [Getting Real](https://basecamp.com/gettingreal) (it's absolutely free).

 Try to find people/resources that can help you to learn and increase your knowledge on something that you're lacking at the moment.